Change management: Pre-1960s

 Kurt Lewin was a social scientist who researched learning and social conflict.
-Lewin's first venture into change management started with researching field theory in 1921.
-Five years later, Lewin would begin a series consisting of about 20 articles to explain field theory.
-He would go on and publish Principles of Topological Psychology in 1936, which was Lewin's most in depth look at field theory.
-Shortly before his death, Lewin would write two articles called Human Relations which are the foundation of his three-step model.
+Lewin's first venture into change management began with his research on field theory in 1921.
+Five years later, Lewin began a series of about 20 articles to explain field theory.
+He later published Principles of Topological Psychology in 1936, which was his most in-depth look at field theory.
+Shortly before his death, Lewin wrote two articles titled Human Relations which form the foundation of his three-step model.

 In 1934, Lewin set up a proposal to create an action research-orientated department of psychology at the Hebrew University of Jerusalem.
 Shortly after, Lewin moved to America and started up other action research initiatives with children, housewives, religious groups, racial intolerance, and leadership.
 During this time, Lewin became the first psychologist to study group dynamics.
 His definition of a "group" from this project is still used today; "It is not the similarity or dissimilarity of individuals that constitutes a group, but interdependence of fate."

 1960s

-Many change management models and processes are based with their roots in grief studies.
-As consultants saw a correlation between grieving from health-related issues and grieving among employees in an organization due to loss of jobs and departments, many early change models captured the full range of human emotions as employees mourned job-related transitions.
+Many change management models and processes have their roots in grief studies.
+As consultants observed a correlation between grieving due to health-related issues and grieving among employees in organizations because of the loss of jobs and departments, many early change models captured the full range of human emotions as employees mourned job-related transitions.

 In his work on diffusion of innovations, Everett Rogers posited that change must be understood in the context of time, communication channels, and its impact on all affected participants.
 Placing people at the core of change thinking was a fundamental contribution to developing the concept of change management.
 He proposed the descriptive Adopter groups of how people respond to change: Innovators, Early Adopters, Early Majority, Late Majority and Laggards.